lac-dcc/Nisse/README.md

   *  `file.ll` an IR file modified by the following LLVM passes: mem2reg, and instnamer.
   *  `file.profiled.ll` an IR file instrumented with Ball-Larus counters.
   *  `file` an executable file compiled from `file.profiled.ll`.
 * `profiles` contains the complete profile for each function.
 By default, if a function is called multiple times, the profile will contain the total execution.
-Adding an an extra argument to the `niss_profiler.sh` script generates a separate profile for each execution instead.
+Adding an an extra argument to the `nisse_profiler.sh` script generates a separate profile for each execution instead.
 * `partial_profiles` contains the profile data obtained by the instrumentation for each function.
 * `graphs` contains the vertices, edges, spanning tree and instrumented edges of each function's CFG.
 * `dot` contains a `dot` file with the representation of each function's CFG.

+Functions with no branches are not instrumented (since their execution is always linear).